 A bad overclock can cause serious damage, so we highly advise anyone considering it to do some serious research.
 Check the online forums and look for guides on your specific hardware.

-If you want an easier method, you can download software like the MSI Afterburner or AMD Radeon Settings.
+If you want an easier method, you can download software like the MSI Afterburner or change the AMD Radeon Settings.
 These both allow for an automatic overlock that is within the safe parameters of your components at the click of a button.

 Utilize Windows 10 Game Mode